manoelgerlach/obs-backgroundremoval/README.md

 A plugin for [OBS Studio](https://obsproject.com/) that allows you to replace the background in portrait images and video, as well as enhance low-light scenes.

 ## Fork downloads and Windows installation

-### Fork Releases

-No formal fork release has been published yet.
-Development packages are produced by the repository's [GitHub Actions workflows](https://github.com/manoelgerlach/obs-backgroundremoval/actions).
-A formal release will follow after release-readiness work is complete.

-The validated Windows x64 development artifact is named:

-`obs-backgroundremoval_1.4.1-directml.1-windows-x64.zip`

 ### Install the Windows x64 package